The Boy in the Plastic Bubble: Plot

 John and Mickey Lubitch conceive a child.
 After multiple previous miscarriages and the death of their first son (who was born without a functioning immune system), Mickey fears the likelihood that something gravely wrong could happen to their child.
 John assures her that the odds of their next child being born with the same condition are low.

 The pregnancy results in the birth of a live baby boy, whom they name Tod.
-Tod's immune system also does not function properly, meaning that contact with unfiltered air may kill him.
-John and Mickey are told he may have to live out his entire life in incubator-like conditions.
+His immune system also does not function properly, meaning that contact with unfiltered air may kill him.
+John and Mickey are told he may have to live out his entire life in incubator-like conditions, or a "bubble."
 After a strenuous four years of Tod living in the hospital, Mickey convinces John to find a way to bring Tod home.
 He lives with his parents in Houston, Texas.
-He is restricted to staying in his room all his life where he eats, learns, reads, and exercises, while being protected from the outside world by various coverings.
+He is restricted to staying in his room where he eats, learns, reads, and exercises, while being protected from the outside world by various plastic chambers.

-As Tod grows, he wishes to see more of the outside world and meet regular people his age.
-He is enrolled at the local school after being equipped with suitable protective clothing, similar in style to a space suit.
-He falls in love with his next door neighbor, Gina Biggs, and he must decide between following his heart and facing near-certain death, or remaining in his protective bubble forever.
+As Tod becomes a teenager, he wishes to see more of the outside world and so begins remotely attending classes at the local high school.
+He has a crush on his next door neighbor, Gina Biggs, and accepts her invitation to a beach party by using a portable chamber.
+However, he is deeply hurt when she leads him on romantically and then reveals she only did it for a dare.
+She apologizes and begins bringing Tod his homework.
+Gina is failing her classes and convinces Tod to help her cheat, which raises her grades.
+When Tod expresses jealousy over her multiple suitors, Gina kisses him with his plastic bubble between them.

+Tod and his parents create protective clothing, similar in style to a space suit with tanks of sterilized air, so he can attend school in person.
+On his first day, Tod challenges another student to a contest of strength, which distracts him from realizing that he's run out of air.
+Tod rushes back to his main chamber in his homeroom and narrowly avoids suffocating.
+Gina is angry that Tod acted so recklessly, causing her to realize she returns his romantic feelings.

-In the end, after having a discussion with his doctor who tells him he has built up some immunities which may possibly be enough to survive the real world, he steps outside his house, unprotected, and he and Gina ride off on her horse.
+When Gina is accepted to the Pratt Institute's art school in Brooklyn, New York, Tod is fearful of losing her forever.
+He asks his doctor if he could possibly survive outside a sterile environment.
+His doctor is uncertain, as Tod has built up some immunities over time but could just as easily fall ill and die.
+Tod decides to take the risk and steps outside his house, unprotected.
+He and Gina ride off on her horse.